ajbonner/mage-resque/README.md

 # Mage Resque

-Mage Resque is a magento module providing a thin wrapper around the functionality of the [PHP Resque] (https://github.com/chrisboulton/php-resque/) library.
-PHP Resque is a PHP Implementation of Ruby's Resque a Redis backed background job processing library.
+Mage Resque is a lightweight [http://www.magentocommerce.com](Magento) module  implementing the [PHP Resque](https://github.com/chrisboulton/php-resque/) library.
+PHP Resque is a PHP Implementation of Ruby's [Resque](https://github.com/resque/resque), a Redis backed background job processing library.

 ## Getting started

 ### Licence
-Mage Resque uses the [MIT](http://opensource.org/licenses/MIT) opensource licence.
-Unless specifically stated otherwise, terms of use are as laid out in the LICENCE file.
+Mage Resque is covered by the [MIT](http://opensource.org/licenses/MIT) opensource licence.
+Unless specifically stated otherwise, terms of use are as laid out in the included LICENCE file.

 ### Requirements
 - PHP 5.3+